WHAT ARE WE CAMPAIGNING FOR?

 WASPI agrees with equalisation but does not agree with the unfair way the changes were implemented leaving no time to make alternative plans.
 Women were not properly informed.
 Retirement plans have been shattered with devastating consequences.
 The campaign started with ordinary women who in 2015 got together via Facebook and decided to fight this injustice.

 THE AIM OF THE WASPI CAMPAIGN IS: TO ACHIEVE FAIR TRANSITIONAL STATE PENSION ARRANGEMENTS FOR ALL WOMEN BORN IN THE 1950s AFFECTED BY THE CHANGES TO THE STATE PENSION LAW (1995/2007/2011 ACTS).

 This translates into a ‘bridging’ pension to provide an income until State Pension Age, not means-tested, and with recompense for losses for those women who have already reached their SPA.
 There are no specific age groups within the period mentioned above that are favoured above others.

 WE DO NOT ASK FOR THE PENSION AGE TO REVERT BACK TO 60

 COMPLAINTS OF MALADMINISTRATION

-Many WASPI women made complaints of Maladministration to the Department of Work and Pensions.
+Many WASPI women made complaints of Maladministration to the Department of Work and Pensions (DWP).
 They were supported in this with the guides produced giving background information and templates developed with our legal advisers.
-The process has been long and protracted, however many of these complaints have now reached the Parliamentary and Health Service Ombudsman (PHSO).
-They are undertaking a root and branch investigation and we await the PHSO’s decision.
-You can read more about this here: Complaints about communication of changes to women’s State Pension age.
+The process has been long and protracted, however the PHSO finally communicated their findings on 20th July 2021.
+From 2005 the DWP knew women were unaware of their revised State Pension age, and they failed to do the right things.
+This was Maladministration.
+You can read more about this, including what happens next, here: Complaints about communication of changes to women’s State Pension age.